Softeeng/Softeeng.github.io/about.md

 permalink: /about/
 ---

-Hi, I'm **LaTiryni Gilbert**
+# Hi, I'm **LaTiryni Gilbert**

 I'm a CS student and developer who enjoys building games, websites, and applications.
 This portfolio is where I showcase my projets and share a little about myself.

 ## Skills

-Ruby, HTML, CSS, JavaScript, Java, Python
+- Ruby
+- HTML
+- CSS
+- JavaScript
+- Java
+- Python

 ## Interests
+- Game development
+- Web development

-Game development, Web development, Software engineering
+- Software engineering

  ## Connect with Me